chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/knife_ssl_check.md

 `URL_or_URI`

-: The URL or URI for the location at which the SSL certificate is located.
+: The URL or URI for the location at which the TLS/SSL certificate is located.
 Default value: the URL for the Chef Infra Server, as defined in the config.rb file.

 ## Examples